anas5760/ssr-anas-khalid/README.md

 What could be improved- Will take up as soon as I get some time -
 1. Increase coverage of test cases.
-2. UI improvement for Mobile/Tablet devices.
+2. UI improvement for Mobile/Tablet devices.(need dimensions)
 3. Improve suspense loading on page load.
-4. Pagination for improved UX.
+4. Pagination for improved UX.(need api).